-If you are an approver, click Approvals on the left of the page to manage approvals.
+Click Approvals on the left of the page to manage approvals.
 On the Approvals page, you can:

-- View details: Select the request and the details display on the right of the page. - Approve one or more request: Select the requests.
-Then, click ✓ to approve all the selected requests.
+- View details by selecting a request then looking at the details display on the right of the page. - Approve one or more request: Select the requests.
+Then, click Approve all selected requests to approve all the requests you selected.
 Optionally, enter a comment. - Deny one or more request: Select the requests.
-Then, click O to deny all the selected requests.
-Optionally, enter a comment.

-- Change the columns that display: Click \blacksquare and select the columns you want to see. - Search: For more information, see Search box on page 23.
+Then, click Openy all selected requests to deny all the requests you selected.
+Optionally, enter a comment. - Change the columns that display: Click $\blacksquare$ and select the columns you want to see.
+You can select columns including: - Action: Displays Approve only this request and Deny only this request. - Requester / Status: Displays the user name and the status of the approval (for example, Pending 1 approval). - Asset / Access Type: Displays the name of the asset and the type of access (for example, Password, SSH Key, RDP, SSH, or Telnet). - Account: Displays the managed account name. - Ticket Number: Displays the ticket number, if required. - Requested For: Displays the date and time as well as the window of availability (for example, March 20, 2021 9:56 AM 2 hours). - Search: For more information, see Search box on page 61.